craftcms/cms/docs/config/README.md

 - `CRAFT_TRANSLATIONS_PATH` – The path to the `translations/` directory.
 (It is assumed to live within the base directory by default.)
 - `CRAFT_VENDOR_PATH` – The path to the `vendor/` directory.
 (It is assumed to live 4 directories up from the bootstrap script by default.)

-## Config Settings
+## General Config Settings

-Craft supports several [configuration settings](config-settings.md).
+Craft supports several [general config settings](config-settings.md).
 You can override their default values in your `config/general.php` file.

 ```php
 return [